Auction Frequently Asked Questions

 5% buyer's premium on items $2,501 and over.

 10% buyer's premium on items $2,500 and under.

 Will your company just buy my merchandise instead of auctioning it?

 Although we believe in the auction method, sometimes a seller's circumstances do not fit within our criteria.
-So yes, we would be happy to look at your items and see if we can come to an agreement
+Because of this, yes, we would be happy to look at items and see if we can come to an agreement.